FACTBOX-What lockdown changes did UK prime minister Johnson announce?

-LONDON, May 10 (Reuters) - Prime Minister Boris Johnson on Sunday announced there would be no immediate end to lockdown in Britain, but he outlined plans to begin gradually easing some of the measures which have shut down much of the economy for nearly seven weeks.
+LONDON, May 11 (Reuters) - Prime Minister Boris Johnson on Sunday announced there would be no immediate end to lockdown in Britain, but he outlined plans to begin gradually easing some of the measures that have shut down much of the economy for nearly seven weeks. [nL8N2CS08I

 Following are some of the changes he announced, with further details due to be announced to parliament on Monday: